 A few minutes later she stood naked beneath the jets, scrubbing her skin raw, driven by the desperate need to wash Jace Cutler’s blood from her flesh.
 It was his blood that had smeared her lab coat, his blood that had covered her hands, regardless of what everyone else believed.
 Even the paramedics who’d brought him in had denied seeing the stab wound.

 The strange energy that had rippled beneath her skin when he’d died continued to hum along her nerve endings.
 For some reason she couldn’t explain, it made her feel less alone.

 She towel-dried her hair and body, slipped into her robe, then crashed into bed without bothering to change into her pajamas.
-Exhaustion clung to her, a wet blanket dragging her down, clouding her thoughts.
-Sleep claimed her instantly.
+She was so exhausted that sleep claimed her instantly.

 At first, only blissful darkness enfolded her.
-Then colors slowly crept in, merged to form shapes both strange and familiar—a pristine mansion nestled in an alcove of trees, the ocean whispering nearby, a fallen nest, the mournful coo of a down-feathered bird drew her attention to the fallen nest at her feet.
+Then colors and images slowly crept in.
+She saw a pristine mansion nestled in an alcove of trees, heard the ocean whispering nearby.
+The mournful coo of a down-feathered bird drew her attention to the fallen nest at her feet.

 The sun was bright, the air cool and damp.
 She reached out and gathered the pigeon in her palms.
 Her fingers were small, like a child’s, but big enough to cradle the hatchling.
-The frail-boned bird shivered in her grasp.
-Affection and protectiveness gripped her.
-She hugged the pigeon close and raced toward the house, only to stop dead in her tracks when she saw the shiny black Lexus in the driveway.
-Her stomach lurched.
+The frail bird shivered in her grasp.
+Hugging the pigeon close, she raced toward the house, only to stop dead in her tracks when she caught sight of the shiny black Lexus in the driveway.